This is a book review of ‘Alignment Matters’ by Katy Bowman. It’s a jolly good book which you should totally buy and read. But first…

 …Please allow me to give a little insight into my own study as ‘Pre/Postpartum Exercise Specialist’ and how my teaching changed when I discovered quite how much Alignment, really does, Matter.
 It’s relevant, honest.

-Science, knowledge and new study moves determinedly on thanks to progressive experts such as Katy, and only by continuous study of their work and self improvement can we keep giving our best.
-I know I’m a better teacher because I’ve learnt from some great ones 🙂
+Science, knowledge and new study move determinedly on thanks to progressive experts such as Katy, and only by the continuous study of their work and self-improvement can we keep giving our best.
+I know I’m a better teacher because I’ve learnt from some great ones :)

-I remember buying my first course from Katy Bowman’s Aligned and Well site a good few years ago, starting to listen and then getting that *lightbulb* thing.
+I remember buying my first course from Katy Bowman’s Nutritious Movement [formerly Aligned and Well] site a good few years ago, starting to listen and then getting that *lightbulb* thing.
 It was a missing link in so much I’d been taught in over a decade of pre/postpartum fitness training study.
-You see when I first qualified as a Personal Trainer back in 2001, they taught us some very cool stuff, but they also taught us (to teach others) to tuck your tailbone, flatten your back, soften your knees… and how important it was to wear scientifically air-cushioned, made by NASA-esque running shoes to support our feet which obviously couldn’t possibly actually walk or run without help.
+You see when I first qualified as a Personal Trainer back in 2001, they taught us some very cool stuff, but they also taught us (to teach others) to tuck your tailbone, flatten your back, soften your knees… and how important it was to wear scientifically air-cushioned, made by NASA-Esque running shoes to support our feet which obviously couldn’t possibly actually walk or run without help.